The Carpenter (album)

-The Carpenter is the seventh studio album by folk rock group The Avett Brothers.
-The album was produced by Rick Rubin who produced their previous full-length studio album, I and Love and You.
+The Carpenter is the seventh studio album by folk rock group the Avett Brothers.
+The album was produced by Rick Rubin, who'd produced their previous full-length studio album, I and Love and You.

-The album was listed at #41 on Rolling Stone's list of the top 50 albums of 2012, saying " The palette ranges from Nineties grunge to wintry front-porch lamentation to Beatles bounce, tied together by a sweet Southern-bro sentimentality."
+The album was listed at #41 on Rolling Stone magazine's list of the top 50 albums of 2012, which wrote "The palette ranges from Nineties grunge to wintry front-porch lamentation to Beatles bounce, tied together by a sweet Southern-bro sentimentality."